 set out the job title and address of the adjudicator (ie the person the employer has appointed to consider appeals) and

-notify the employee that , if they are unhappy with the adjudicator’s decision, they have the right to ask the administering authority, within six months of the adjudicator’s decision, to undertake a further review of the decision.
+notify the employee that they have the right to ask the administering authority to undertake a review of the adjudicator’s decision, if they are unhappy with it.
+The member must request the review within six months of the adjudicator’s decision.

 On commencement, the employee should be asked to declare any previous pension rights.
 The process for this should be agreed with the L G P S administering authority.
 It is important that the employee provides the relevant information.
 Failure to do so could jeopardise certain pension protections they may have under the Public Service Pensions Act 2013 and / or the rules of the L G P S.

-2B.
-Existing employees on 31 March 2014

-Those employees who were employed on 31 March 2014 and who were active members of the Scheme on 1 April 2014 automatically became active members of the main section of the 2014 Scheme (see section 8).
-The only exceptions are members who opted out, opted to join the 50/50 section or happened to stop being eligible for membership on that date because, for example, they attained age 75.

 3. Opting out

 A person stops being an active member in an employment from the date they specify in a opt out form given to their employer that they wish to leave the Scheme.
 If they specify no date, or a date earlier than they give the notice, they stop being an active member in that employment at the end of the payment period in which the notice was given, ie at the end of the week or month.